Bachelor of Science (B.S.)

 - Scientific evidence for nursing practices

-Designed for working professionals, this is an online program with the exception of one eight-hour face-to-face clinical (which can be split up to accommodate your schedule).
-Students must complete at least 30 degree credits at Valencia to be awarded this degree.
+Designed for working professionals, this is an online program with the exception of two, twenty-hour face-to-face clinical experiences (which can be split up to accommodate your schedule).
+Students must complete at least 30 degree credits at Valencia College to be awarded this degree.

 OUR DEGREES THAT TRANSFER TO THIS BACHELOR'S

 The Bachelor of Science in Nursing (BSN) program is designed for individuals who have completed an Associate of Nursing Degree (AN), Associate Degree in Nursing (ADN), Associate of Science in Nursing (ASN), or Associate of Applied Science in Nursing (AAS) from a regionally accredited institution.

 Have questions, or want more information?

 - Create a culture of safety and caring through the use of leadership concepts, skills and decision-making within complex organizational systems.